Henesys/Song-Lyrics-Sentiment-Analysis/README.md

 # Sentiment Analysis of Song Lyrics

 - The following was an independent project for the Korean Liberal Arts Student Organisation (KLASO) RSO for the Fall 2021 semester.
-- Notes, code, visualisation(s) and analysis were created entirely using Jupyter Notebook.
+- Notes, code, visualisations and analyses were created entirely using Jupyter Notebook.

 ## Table of Contents:

 * [Notes](#notes)
 * [Code](#code)
 * [Visualisations](#visualisations)